-Gaetan Dugas, the man blamed for spreading HIV across North America in the 1980s, referred to as “Patient Zero” in Randy Shilt’s book: And The Band Played On has been exonerated and it has been proven that he was not the initial source of the deadly virus in America and Europe as a new study suggests.
+But Gaetan Dugas, the man blamed for spreading HIV across North America in the 1980s, has been exonerated it has been proven that he WAS NOT the initial source of the deadly virus in America and Europe as a new study suggests.

 Before death, Dugas provided investigators a significant amount of personal information to assist with studies into whether AIDS was caused by sexually transmitted agent.